 But perhaps you are a super-programmer whose code is always perfect the first time every time.
 If so, congratulations!
 Feel free to skip this chapter, but I do hope that you will forgive my skepticism.
-You see, I have met far more people who claimed to be able to write perfect code the first time than I have people who were actually capable of carrying out this feat.
+You see, I have met far more people who claimed to be able to write perfect code the first time than I have people who were actually capable of carrying out this feat, which is not too surprising given the previous discussion of optimism and over-confidence.
 And even if you really are a super-programmer, you just might find yourself debugging lesser mortals' work.